springernature/vpat/nature.md

 <br><br>
 In submitted articles, anchor links that refer to supplementary figures or tables may have insufficient context in their link text (e.g. figure numbers only).
 In limited cases we may support inadequate link text with the use of WAI-ARIA techniques.
 We are actively working to repair these problems.
 <br><br>
-Third-party scripts including advertising scripts, survey or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
+Third-party scripts including advertising scripts may inject content that includes links with no accessible text, or poorly-named accessible text.
 When we become aware of deficiencies, we contact third-party suppliers to request repairs.
 </td>
 </tr>
 <tr id="pointer-gestures" valign="top">